Lindt loses German case over Easter bunny trademark

-ZURICH Swiss premium chocolate maker Lindt & Spruengli (LISP.S) (LISN.S) has lost a court battle to protect its gold foil-wrapped Easter bunnies from imitation by a German rival.
+ZURICH Swiss premium chocolate maker Lindt & Spruengli has lost a court battle to protect its gold foil-wrapped Easter bunnies from imitation by a German rival.

 Lindt, which traces its origins to a Zurich confectionery shop set up in the 1840s, has been fighting German chocolate maker Confiserie Riegelein since 2000 to try to stop it producing similar chocolate bunnies.